RookieGameDevs/surviveler/README.md

 below for Bash and Fish shell users.

 ## Python virtualenv setup for bash shell
-Ensure you have `virtualenv` installed and then just issue:
+Ensure you have `virtualenv` utility installed and then just type:

     virtualenv --with-python=python3.5 .